americanexpress/one-app-cli/CONTRIBUTING.md

 4. You can now run the scripts within the different [packages](./packages).

+### Unit tests

+There are 2 jest setups in this repo, one for CJS, one for ESM.
+If you are adding a new package you must go to one of `jest.cjs.config.js` or `jest.esm.config.js` and add your package to the `roots` field.

+`yarn run test` will first run the CJS tests.
+If they fail it will stop, allowing you to see the report.
+If the CJS tests pass it will then run the ESM tests.

 ### Creating a `one-app-cli` new release

 1. Create, checkout and push a new release branch